 The cause-related macro-area of the SILVANUS ontology is meant to represent concepts and relationships related to fire-inducing causes.
+It is represented in figure 41.

 The Cause class can be considered the "entry point" of this area of the ontology.
-It includes in its subclasses different kinds of clauses with their own subtypes.
+It includes in its subclasses different kinds of clauses with their own subtypes, as reported in EFFIS.